eileenmcnaughton/nz.co.fuzion.civitoken/README.md

 in the DB.
 If, however, you do create those formats, this extension will respect them in the address blocks.

+*A note about country in the address block*

+Several countries postal codes require that the country be excluded if it is a domestic posting (if you wish to get bulk postal rates), I am not aware of any where the country IS required for domestic.
+This extension does not include the country in the address block if it matches that configured for the domain organisation.

 ![list of tokens](docs/token_listing.png)
 ![list of tokens2](docs/token_listing_2.png)